256FF/RothoQR-hack/Readme.md

 00159**0436**

-For the 10l-Box (36x26x14 cm) with the number 14048 the link with serial numer 1337 looks like this: http://www.appmybox.com/mobile/?4048&001591337
+For the 10l-Box (36x26x14 cm) with the number 14048 the link with serial number 1337 looks like this: http://www.appmybox.com/mobile/?4048&001591337

 Just copy and paste to a QR-Code Generator and scan the code with the APPmyBOX App.